FB-GIS/Marseille_Urban_Livability_Index/README.md

 Data is collected from OpenStreetMap via the OSMnx library, processed and  normalized, then aggregated into a single weighted index per district.
 Results are visualized as a choropleth map.

+BONUS : Creation of a simple Accessibility Index for each arrondissement of Marseille.
+This index combine some indicators - healthcare, recreation, public  transports, parks, emergency services, commerce, employment centers - at H3 hexagonal grid cells scale (resolution 9, ~105 m edge length).

 ## WORKFLOW